obraun-sl/NVRLite/README.md

 - `streams` contains the list of rtsp stream and associated name
 - `http_port` defines the REST API port to contact (0 - 65535)
+- `autostart` defines if the stream must start at launch
 - `display_mode` defines if the display grid is visible  ( 0 = off, 1 = on)
 - `pre_buffering_time` defines the time to buffer the packet stream when start is called in seconds ( i.e. will save the last N seconds in the mp4 when the start call is made).
 This is used to compensate latency